gabepublic/aws-cloudformation-templates/README.md

 Template filename: `templates/ec2-website-port22.yaml`

-Deploys a basic EC2:
+Deploys a basic EC2 instance with:
 - very simple website with httpd & but it's not acessible from the internet because the security group is not enabled for ingress port 80.
-  See the "EC2 with ingress on port 80" section above how to enable access to the website from internet
+  See the "EC2 with ingress on port 80" section above for how to enable access to the website from internet
-- the key-pair for ssh into the instance; need to be provided during stack setup, either aws console or aws cli
+- the key-pair for ssh into the instance; need to be provided during the stack setup, as shown below
-- security group to allow ingress port 22 for ssh into the instance, and egress to the internet
+- Security group to allow ingress port 22 for ssh into the instance, and egress to the internet is enabled by default

 **Goal:**
-- to demonstrate how to enable SSH through port 22 to the EC2 instance from the internet
+- to demonstrate how to enable SSH (port 22) to the EC2 instance from the internet using the ssh key-pair
+- the egress to internet from the EC2 instance is enabled by default

 ## Prerequisite - create the key-pair